 CrowdStreet's Capital Markets team declines around 75% potential sponsors through their initial screening process.
 If they approve a sponsor and their potential deal, it then goes to our Investments team where it is run through our quality-control process.

-In the end, less than 5% of potential deals that enter our pipeline ultimately launch on the CrowdStreet Marketplace.
+In the end, less than 5% of potential deals that enter their pipeline ultimately launch on the CrowdStreet Marketplace.

 CrowdStreet Review: The Value Proposition

-According to CEO and Co-Founder Tore Steen, CrowdStreet’s goal is to provide the broadest range of institutional-quality commercial real estate investment opportunities to individual investors.
+According to Co-Founder Tore Steen, CrowdStreet's goal is to provide the broadest range of institutional-quality commercial real estate investment opportunities to individual investors.
 With this goal in mind, they want to make investing in commercial real estate as easy and as transparent as possible and bring the entire process online.

 To date, they've had over 367 deals in 40 states on the CrowdStreet Marketplace.
 The deals range from a broad range of asset classes (multifamily, hotel, office, industrial, etc.) and investment profiles (core plus, value-add, opportunistic, etc.).

 One of the things that sets CrowdStreet apart from other online syndicators (aka crowdfunding platforms) is that CrowdStreet provide investors with direct access to the real estate sponsors and developers behind the deal.

 You invest directly into the equity stack of a deal, not into a special purpose vehicle managed by the platform.
 That means you can reach out to the sponsor and ask questions.
 You can hear from them on the live deal launch webinars.
 Further, you can receive project updates like other equity investors.

 CrowdStreet's online platform makes investing easy–sort and compare individual deals, learn more about commercial real estate, and dig into the background of the sponsors.